What is Psychotherapy?

 - Intensive Outpatient Program (IOP)

 Online Therapy at LifeStance Health

 Online therapy, also known as telehealth or teletherapy, is a secure and effective way to connect with therapists.
 In these sessions, patients talk with their therapists through live video.
-Patients can log on to the calls from anywhere with a secure internet connection, and we recommend having plenty of privacy as well.
+Patients can log on to the calls from anywhere with a secure internet connection.
+When getting ready for a telehealth appointment, we recommend finding an area with plenty of privacy as well.